 In the process of emerging literacy and learning to read, children will need to conquer phonemic awareness, a part of phonological awareness.
 While the two are related, there’s a difference that should be understood before parents step into a conference with a reading specialist or teacher:

-phonological awareness: the understanding that spoken language is made up of individual and separate sounds.
+Phonological awareness: the understanding that spoken language is made up of individual and separate sounds.www.nifl.gov

 At the youngest of ages, we work with children on enunciation and sounds.
-Parents make sounds, encouraging children to mimic, then, as children work out using words, parents and friends help with enunciation.
-This is a beginning stage of phonological awareness.
+Parents make sounds, encouraging children to mimic.
+Then, as children work out using words, parents and friends help with enunciation.
+This is the beginning stage of phonological awareness.

 Make reading fun with phonics games

 As children approach pre-elementary age, they begin to identify sounds associated with words and language, which helps them in the earliest stages of reading.
 To help pre-kindergarten and kindergarten-aged learners, there are several learning games to play.